 Kenyon College is committed to the principle of equal employment opportunity, and these guidelines are designed to assist the College in honoring that commitment.
-When an administrative vacancy occurs at Kenyon, whether as a consequence of the departure of an incumbent or by virtue of being newly created, the position can be filled either by conducting a search to identify the new appointee or by promoting a current employee of the College.
-Ordinarily positions will be filled by searches, and the highest administrative positions will normally be filled by national searches.
+When an exempt or non-exempt staff vacancy occurs at Kenyon, whether as a consequence of the departure of an incumbent or by virtue of being newly created, the position can be filled either by conducting a search to identify the new appointee or by promoting a current employee of the College.
+Ordinarily positions will be filled by searches, and the highest level positions will normally be filled by national searches.
 In this manner the College can be assured that it is drawing on the most qualified individuals.
-The College must, however, be responsive to the obligation to provide advancement opportunities for its own employees; so there will be occasions when the President, the Director of Human Resources, the Director of Equal Opportunity (DEO) and the relevant Senior Staff member may conclude that an internal promotion is in the best interests of the College.
+The College must, however, be responsive to the obligation to provide advancement opportunities for its own employees; so there will be occasions when the President, the Director of Human Resources and the relevant Division Head may conclude that an internal promotion is in the best interests of the College.

-Requests to begin a search are submitted through the online PeopleAdmin system.
+Requests to begin a search are submitted through the online recruitment system (PageUp.)

 Part-Time or Temporary Positions

 Part-time openings and openings for a duration of no more than a year should, in most cases, be advertised.
 However, advertising for these positions may be limited to Kenyon's employment web site and/or local publications, and the application deadline may be more immediate.